Succulents are popular for two simple reasons: they are beautiful and nearly indestructible.

 Succulents prefer bright light, such as found on a south-facing window.
 Watch the leaves for indications that the light level is correct.
-Some species will scorch if suddenly exposed to direct sunlight.
-The leaves will turn brown or white as the plant bleaches out and the soft tissues are destroyed.
-Alternatively, an underlit succulent will begin to stretch, with an elongated stem and widely spaced leaves.
+Some species will scorch if suddenly exposed to direct sunlight; the leaves will turn brown or white as the plant bleaches out and the soft tissues are destroyed.

+On the other hand, an underlit succulent will begin to stretch, with an elongated stem and widely spaced leaves.
 This condition is known as etoliation.
 The solution is to provide better light and prune the plant back to its original shape.
 Many kinds of succulents will thrive outdoors in the summer.

 During the winter, when the plants go dormant, cut watering back to once every other month.
-Overwatering and ensuing plant rot is the single most common cause of plant failure.
+Overwatering and ensuing plant rot are the most common causes of plant failure.
 Be aware, though, that an overwatered succulent might at first plump up and look very healthy.
 However, the cause of death may have already set in underground, with rot spreading upward from the root system.

 A succulent should never be allowed to sit in water.
-The following are signs of under- or overwatering:

-- Overwatering.
 Overwatered plants are soft and discolored.
 The leaves may be yellow or white and lose their color.
 A plant in this condition may be beyond repair, but you can still remove it from its pot and inspect the roots.
 If they are brown and rotted, cut away dead roots and repot into drier potting media, or take a cutting and propagate the parent plant.

 An under-watered plant will first stop growing, then begin to shed leaves.
 Alternatively, the plant may develop brown spots on the leaves.

-Succulents should be potted in a fast-draining mixture that's designed for cacti and succulents.
+Succulents should be potted in a fast-draining mixture that's specifically designed for cacti and succulents.
 If you don't have access to a specialized mix, consider modifying a normal potting mix with an inorganic agent like perlite to increase aeration and drainage.
 These plants have shallow roots that form a dense mat just under the soil surface.